-The 2015B Bonds may be redeemed prior to their final maturity if the Commission exercises its option to redeem the 2015B Bonds.
+The 2016A Subordinate Revenue Bonds may be repaid early due to the exercise of the redemption option.
+If this happens, yield may be affected and 2016A Subordinate Revenue Bondholders will bear reinvestment risk The 2016A Subordinate Revenue Bonds may be redeemed prior to their final maturity if the Commission exercises its option to redeem the 2016A Subordinate Revenue Bonds.
 Bondholders bear the risk that monies received upon such redemption cannot be reinvested in comparable securities or at comparable yields.